How to stop paying alimony

 Alimony termination occurs either when a former spouse dies or when the court orders alimony to end (as stated in the divorce decree).
-In many states, alimony may also terminate when the recipient remarries, enters a domestic partnership, or, in some cases, cohabitates with a new partner.
+In many states, alimony (also known as spousal support) may also terminate when the recipient remarries, enters a domestic partnership, or, in some cases, cohabitates with a new partner.

 When the recipient spouse remarries, he or she enters a new marital partnership.
 Alimony terminates because the former spouse shouldn't be expected to support this new partnership.
 In rare cases, alimony may continue after remarriage if agreed to in the divorce settlement.
 If the recipient's new marriage ends, alimony from the first marriage can't be reinstated.

-The recipient's cohabitation with a new partner isn't sufficient grounds for alimony termination- the relationship must also provide an economic advantage.
-If the recipient and his or her partner have a relationship similar to a marriage and share a home, bank account, and household expenses, the court may modify alimony.
+The recipient's cohabitation with a new partner isn't sufficient grounds for alimony termination.
+Instead, the relationship must also provide an economic advantage.
+For example, if the recipient and his or her partner have a relationship similar to a marriage and share a home, bank account, and household expenses, the court may modify alimony.
 Generally, courts won't terminate alimony in cases of cohabitation because there is no financial obligation between the cohabitants if they break up.